 - Hold down Ctrl (Windows) or Cmd (OS X) while moving the scrollwheel and you'll zoom in and out when you scroll up and down, respectively.

 - Hold down Shift while moving the scrollwheel to horizontally scroll in your audio.
 Up to go left (or back), down to go right (or forward).
 Although this is programmed as the same unchangeable shortcut in both Windows and OS X editions of Audacity, it only works in Windows at this time.
 Eventually, it will work in OS X (you can see it in the mouse commands under Preferences), but for now, Windows users keep this prize.

-I'm available for one-on-one consulting to help you launch or improve your podcast.
-Find more podcasts about technology on the Tech Podcasts Network.
-This post may contain links to products or services with which I have an affiliate relationship.
+This post may contain links to products or services with which I have an affiliate relationship and

 Ask your questions or share your feedback